isGandalf/lifely/README.md

 - **On Notifications screen** –
   - All notifications are triggered only when the user presses the “Submit” button on the “Missions” page.
   - Notifications are saved locally in English language by default.
   - When the app’s language is changed, the notification UI refreshes to display in the selected language only.
+  - Ensure the notifications are allowed in app permissions.

 ---